angelvinyals/would-you-rather/README.md

 The option selected by the logged in user should be clearly marked.

 When the user is logged in, the details of the poll are shown.
-If the user is logged out, he/she is asked to log in before before being able to access the poll.
+If the user is logged out, he/she is asked to log in before being able to access the poll.

 The application asks the user to sign in and shows a 404 page if that poll does not exist.
-(Please keep in mind that new polls will not be accessible at their url because of the way the backend is set up in this application.)
+New polls will not be accessible at their url because of the way the backend is set up in this application.

 **Does the voting mechanism work correctly?**